morrowvis/Morrowind_Gallery_Data_Builder/README.md

   <a href="https://ms-arch.gitbook.io/morrowind-visualisation-project/morrowind-gallery-data-builder/functions">Documentation</a>
 </p

-* Tool for generating JSONs for galleries.
+* Simple tool for generating filtered JSONs for galleries.
+* Uses tes3conv to generate JSON, then JSON is filtered.
 * Works off a folder input.
-* Uses tes3conv to generate JSON, then JSON is filtered.

 ### Prerequistes